glowwithshri/my_first_repo/README.md

 # my_first_repo
-This is mu first repo on git
+This is my first repo on git
 <br>
 Owned by- Dhanashri Maldhure